 The United Kingdom has some of the most straightforward laws governing the gambling and betting industries in the world.
-At the same time, it provides some of the most stringent laws, restrictions and customer protections in the world.
-Unlike many other places around the world where gambling is highly restricted on paper but runs wild outside the law, the country allows casino games and betting – it simply regulates them very actively.
+At the same time, it offers some of the most stringent laws, restrictions, and customer protections.
+Unlike many countries where gambling is highly restricted on paper but unregulated in practice, the United Kingdom allows casino games and betting, but regulates them very actively.

-In the following sections, we will look at the legislation concerning casinos in the United Kingdom, an industry that is now producing over £3.2 billion in gross gaming yield.
-There are more than 150 casinos in the UK, while the number of online licenses is quickly growing and now exceeds 2,000.
+In the following sections, we will examine the legislation concerning casinos in the United Kingdom, an industry that now generates more than £3.2 billion in gross gaming yield.
+There are more than 150 casinos in the UK, and the number of online licenses is growing rapidly, now exceeding 2,000.

 Gambling in the UK: Historical Overview

-Gambling first became subject to state regulation in the 1400s when authorities in the country restricted betting on horse races and sports to the nobility, while the poor could only play dice games.
-The Unlawful Games Act 1541 outlawed practically all forms of gambling but it was never really enforced – just a few years later, lotteries were officially launched through a Royal Charter from Queen Elizabeth I. The first gaming houses and clubs emerged in the late 1700s and since then, they operated under different regulatory regimes.
+Gambling first came under state regulation in the 1400s, when authorities restricted betting on horse races and other sports to the nobility, while the poor were limited to dice games.
+The Unlawful Games Act 1541 technically outlawed almost all forms of gambling, but it was never seriously enforced; only a few years later, lotteries were officially introduced through a Royal Charter from Queen Elizabeth I. The first gaming houses and clubs appeared in the late 1700s, and ever since, they have operated under various regulatory regimes.

-Different laws were passed, amended, and repelled over the following decades and centuries and although casinos were outlawed temporarily, they continued to gain popularity in the underground.
-In the 1960s, the UK finally legalized casino operations and today, gaming establishments can be accessed by anyone over the age of 18.
-The main regulatory authority is the Gambling Commission, which oversees all forms of gambling (with the exception of spread betting) on behalf of the government’s Department for Culture, Media and Sport (DCMS).
+Over the following decades and centuries, different laws were passed, amended, and repealed.
+Although casinos were temporarily outlawed, they continued to flourish underground.
+In the 1960s the UK finally legalized casino operations, and today gaming establishments are open to anyone aged 18 or over.
+The main regulatory authority is the Gambling Commission, which oversees all forms of gambling (except spread betting) on behalf of the government’s Department for Culture, Media and Sport (DCMS).

 The Gaming Act of 1968